youssefbriki1/llm-hackathon-2025/README.md

-# LARA-HPC: A LAnguage model-powered Research Assistance for HPC
+# LARA-HPC: A LAnguage model-powered Research Assistant for HPC

 Electronic-structure codes remain challenging to use, especially on High-Performance Computing (HPC) systems where job submission and post-processing require technical expertise.
 LLMs are progressing rapidly as assistants, but their effectiveness depends heavily on how code and documentation are structured.
 Our project investigates **how to write documentation that makes scientific codes “LLM-friendly.”**